 Being fired is devastating.
 In my own experience, though, there was a particular element that I’m not sure everyone would understand.

-In that final meeting around my kitchen table, I was told I had two more weeks to preach; then I was done.
+In that final meeting around my kitchen table, I was told I had two more weeks to preach; then, I was done.
 I did the math in my head and realized that my first Sunday unemployed would be Easter.
-I said, “I need to be able to preach on Easter,” and was told that was impossible.
-The terms were already set.
+“I need to be able to preach on Easter,” I said.
+But I was told that was impossible; the terms were already set.

 I’m sure they didn’t get it.
-Getting fired was bad enough, but being told I would have no place to proclaim the resurrection on Easter morning was insulting and belittling.
-The very next year, the church my family was attending asked me to fill in and bring the message for Easter Sunday.
+The firing was terrible enough, but having nowhere to proclaim the resurrection on Easter morning was insulting and demeaning.
+So next year, the church we attended asked me to fill in and bring the message for Easter Sunday.

-That church has an amazing understanding of grace.
+That church has an excellent understanding of grace.

-In the previous post I focused on mistakes made on both sides.
-I would like to end with some positive focus.
+In the previous post, I focused on mistakes made on both sides.
+I want to end with some positive focus.

 What They Did Right

 Twenty years is a long time to think about this.
-In the past twenty years, I’ve served with two other churches and various ministry boards.
-I’ve had to confront ministers one-on-one about their failings, and I’ve been called on by elders and others in leadership when problems with their ministers needed to be addressed.
-I preface this section this way to hopefully convince you and myself that I’m writing this with a lot of experience in conflict management and resolution and not writing this with a twenty-year-old raw nerve.
+I’ve served with two other churches and various ministry boards in the past twenty years.
+I’ve confronted ministers one-on-one about their failings.
+Elders and others in leadership have called me in when problems needed to be addressed.
+So I preface this section to convince you and myself that I’m writing this with much experience in conflict management and resolution and not writing with a twenty-year-old raw nerve.

 There is not a single thing they did right.

-Maybe the question should be what could they have done.
-I would like to think if I were in a similar situation with a young minister who was not effectively serving the church I would do the following:
+Maybe the question should be, what could they have done?
+I want to think if I were in a similar situation with a young minister who was not effectively serving the church, I would do the following:

-1. Address the issue before it got to the point of firing.
+1. Address the issue before it gets to the point of firing.

 I will admit there were meetings, and I’m slightly hard-headed.
 I need things given to me in plain English.
 Instead, I was told, “What we’ve got here is failure to communicate.”
 Yes, that is an exact quote.
 Down-homey movie catchphrases are no substitute for an honest appraisal of an issue.